Transgender Europe

-Transgender Europe (TGEU) is a network of different organisations working to combat discrimination against trans people and support trans people rights.
+Transgender Europe (TGEU) is a network of different organizations working to combat discrimination against trans people and support the rights of transgender people.
 It was founded in 2005 in Vienna during the 1st European Transgender Council as "European Transgender Network" and it is currently a registered NGO as "Transgender Europe".

-Since 2009, in collaboration with the online magazine "Liminalis", TGEU runs the project "Trans Murder Monitoring" (TMM) that records the many people who every year around the world are killed as result of anti-trans violence.
+Since 2009, in collaboration with the online magazine "Liminalis", TGEU has run the project "Trans Murder Monitoring" (TMM) that records the many people who every year around the world are killed as result of anti-trans violence.

 History

 TGEU was established on the first European Transgender Council in Vienna in November 2005 and formally registered as an Austrian charitable organisation 14 months later.
-Run as a volunteer organisation for many years, TGEU established itself as legitimate voice of the trans community in Europe.
+TGEU was run as a volunteer organisation for many years.
 In 2008 TGEU acquired their first independent project-based funding.
 However, it took until 2009 to hire first project staff (to implement the TvT project).
 In 2012 the General Assembly held in Dublin decided to move the seat of the organisation to Berlin, a process that was finalised with the closing of the Austrian association at the General Assembly held in Budapest in 2014.

 In 2016, TGEU’s Sex Work Policy was enthusiastically acclaimed and adopted by the General Assembly at the European Transgender Council in Bologna, Italy.
 Thanks to the efforts of trans activists in Central Asia, the General Assembly voted to broaden the mandate TGEU to also include Central Asia at the European Transgender Council 2018 in Antwerp, Belgium.

-Today, 2021, TGEU has an office in Berlin, Germany, as well as a team of ten members of staff and a Board.
-With over 150 member organisations in almost 50 different countries, TGEU continues to combine advocacy work in Europe and Central Asia with community work in partnership with member groups.
+As of 2021, TGEU has an office in Berlin, Germany, as well as a team of ten members of staff and a board.
+With over 150 member organisations in almost 50 countries, TGEU continues to combine advocacy work in Europe and Central Asia with community work in partnership with member groups.

-Vision

-TGEU envisions a world free from discrimination where gender diversity is celebrated, where trans people are valued, and where trans movements are self-aware, intersectional, and evolving to meet the needs of a diverse and resilient community.

-Mission

-TGEU’s mission is to strengthen the rights and wellbeing of all trans people in Europe and Central Asia.
-TGEU strives to represent the diverse needs of members within human rights mechanisms, build the capacity and skills of members to meet the needs of local communities, and develop intersectional and decolonised programmes to build more resilient and connected trans movements.